gerardolopezGL/devops-challenge/README.md

 # Devops-Gorilla-challenge
-This repo contains the findings from DevOps challenge.
+This repo contains the Deliverables from DevOps challenge.

 # Stack
 - Angular